nileshkr17/Java-DSA-roadmap/README.md

 # 🧠 Java-dsa-roadmap 🚀

-Welcome to **30 Days of Data Structures and Algorithms (DSA) in Java** – your one-stop resource for mastering DSA for coding interviews, academic learning, and real-world software development.
+Welcome to Java DSA Roadmap – your one-stop resource for mastering Data Structures and Algorithms (DSA) in Java.
+This repository serves as a comprehensive and centralized checkpoint for anyone looking to strengthen their understanding of DSA concepts, improve coding interview performance, and enhance their problem-solving skills in real-world software development.
+Whether you're a student, self-learner, or professional, this roadmap will guide you through the key concepts of DSA in Java, with hands-on examples, practical problems, and advanced techniques.
+Each section of this repository is designed to be concise, insightful, and interview-ready, making it a perfect tool for preparing for technical interviews and exams.
 ---

 ## 📚 What You'll Learn